 My plan was to float the river in two parts.
 I would begin at Dawson City and float 500 miles down to the new Alaska Pipeline Haul Road northwest of Fairbanks.
-The second part would be to float the upper part down to Dawson City.
+I would then hitch down to visit Denali for a few weeks.
+The second part would be to float the upper Yukon down to Dawson City, another 500 miles.
 But first I cached most of my equipment and hiked through grizzly country for two days out to the base of that tombstone mountain that had transfixed me last summer.
 It rained the first days and gray-crowned rosy finches hopped upon the melting snowbanks plucking insects lying frozen upon the snow.
 Alone, amid dark rock mountains, I touched that mountain’s base, an accomplishment unimaginable a year ago.
 Then on to Dawson where I bought my food, puffed up my raft, and packed my supplies aboard.
 I sat down on top of the raft, paused to look around and deal with any last-minute reluctances, and then, savoring this moment, pushed off.
 My raft started drifting down the Yukon.

 It was mostly a very quiet time, just lying on my raft floating on a large, gentle river through the long arctic days.
 I drifted, never paddling downstream because there was no hurry.
 There were occasional abandoned cabins to visit, probably built by the men who had lived along the river chopping wood for the steamboats that had plied this river for sixty years.
 But almost all my waking time was spent on my raft – because if I ever landed, I was quickly swarmed by mosquitoes.
 Except for occasional explorations, I’d come to shore only to get drinking water out of a clear side stream or to defecate.
 Otherwise I simply floated all day.
 Occasionally the current would carry me near a high cut-bank filled with burrowed swallow nests and for several delightful minutes I’d be in the midst of hundreds of swooping, chattering swallows, some hovering a few feet from me until the current carried me beyond.